Skip to Main Content

 Biography

-Policymakers increasingly turn to third parties to deliver public services through outsourcing, contracting, public-private partnerships and other market-based techniques.
+Policymakers increasingly turn to the private sector to deliver public services through contracts, public-private partnerships and other market-based techniques.
 For scholars of public administration, the imperative is to better understand the accountability dynamics in third-party governance structures, especially those related to the contract implementation process.
 Dr. Amanda Girth researches implementation issues and accountability challenges in third-party governance.
+She examines how public managers design and implement performance incentives to motivate contractor behavior.
 She studies the strategies that front-line public managers utilize to manage their contracts, contract markets and various constituencies.
-She examines how public managers design and implement performance incentives to motivate contractor behavior.
-She also analyzes inclusion policies that target underrepresented groups in order to understand the impact of such acquisition policies on purchasing agencies and suppliers.
+She also analyzes inclusion policies that target underrepresented groups to understand the impact of such acquisition policies on purchasing agencies and suppliers.

-For over a decade, she worked, taught and studied in Washington, D.C.
 Prior to her academic appointments, she was a manager in a global management consulting firm overseeing information technology transformation initiatives for clients such as the U.S. Department of State and U.S. Agency for International Development.
-She is an expert in project management and she has been a certified Project Management Professional since 2004.
+She is an expert in project management, and she has been a certified Project Management Professional since 2004.
 Her career began with an internship in Michigan state government that later turned into her first full-time job.
 She worked in both the executive and legislative branches and, among other activities, advanced policy initiatives associated with disability, civil rights and women’s issues.

 Governance Rules for Managing Smart City Information